 Before you book

-- Puppies and kittens traveling within the U.S. and Puerto Rico must be at least 8 weeks of age to be accepted for travel on United.
-Puppies and kittens weighing less than 2 pounds must be at least 10 weeks of age.
-International requirements can be complex, so please contact an International Pet and Animal Transport Association (IPATA) shipper for assistance.
+Puppies and kittens traveling within the U.S. and Puerto Rico need to be at least 8 weeks old to travel with United.
+If you’re planning to transport puppies and kittens that weigh less than 2 pounds, they must be at least 10 weeks old.

-- It’s important to note that puppies younger than 16 weeks who have not received a complete series of vaccines may be more susceptible to illnesses transmitted by pathogens in their environment.
-Because these illnesses may not be detected by a brief pre-travel health checkup, we recommend you ask your veterinarian to perform a more comprehensive exam, including testing for intestinal parasites, to ensure a healthy travel experience.
+Pets can sometimes have reactions to vaccines, so we recommend that they don’t travel for at least 24 hours after they’re vaccinated.
+It’s important to note that puppies younger than 16 weeks who haven’t received a complete series of vaccines might be more likely to get sick while traveling.
+We suggest asking your veterinarian to give your pet a more comprehensive exam, including testing for intestinal parasites, so they have a healthy travel experience.

-- Effective June 18, 2018, United PetSafe will no longer accept the following breeds for transport (including purebred and mixed breed):
+United PetSafe will no longer accept the following breeds for transport (including purebred and mixed breed where the dominant breed is on the embargoed list):

 - American Bully